 "We’re all equal.
 I don’t care what their colour is, or religion.
 Just as long as they’re human beings they’re my buddies" - Mandawuy Yunupingu

 Did you know?
-Half the Aboriginal and Torres Strait Islander (ASTI) population is aged 21 years or younger and ATSI people aged 18–24 years report higher levels of psychological distress than non-Aboriginal people the same age.
+Half the Aboriginal and Torres Strait Islander population is aged 21 years or younger, with individuals aged 18–24 years reporting higher levels of psychological distress than non-Aboriginal people the same age.

 We are seeking robust submissions that can speak on proactive assessment, treatment and implementation.
 A focus of indigenous led programs and projects is encouraged.

 "We have all been born into this world as part of one great human family.
 We all desire happiness and do not want suffering" - Dalai Lama